 In India today, four hundred million people live on the equivalent of less than dollar a day.
 Something like a third of all the people in the world who live at that extreme level of poverty are in India.
 35% of Indian people, and 46% of Indian women, are illiterate (2001 figures).
 One child in eight dies before the age of five.

 The big cities have millions living on the streets, begging, scratching a life from odd jobs.
 Most poor people live in the countryside; India has had more land reform laws than any other country in the world, but they have not been effective.
 Hundreds of millions of people still live in conditions not far from Europe's Middle Ages.

 At the same time, India’s secular political culture has partially broken down, with the rise of large-scale communal violence, most commonly carried out by the Hindu nationalist far right against Muslims.

 Would it therefore be right to conclude that independence, and the fight for it, were all a waste of time?
 For socialists, the answer must be: of course not.

 When India won its independence, a country of many hundreds of millions threw off foreign rule.
 It was evidence that tyranny does not last forever, and that oppressed people can rise up and seek to control their own destiny.
-The Indian people defeated and began the break up of the most powerful empire in the world, and laid the ground for the independence struggles of many other nations.
+The Indian people defeated and began the break up of the most powerful empire in the world, laying the ground for the independence struggles of many other nations.

 And while India is still marked by the signs of imperial torture and underdevelopment, things have changed since independence.
 Decisions about the Indian economy are now made, in so far as they can be under the world capitalist market, in India, not in European capitals.
 India is not a colony, or a semi-colony, of anyone.
 One result is that the Indian economy has grown staggeringly.
 This in turn has meant real changes for millions of people - life expectancy is no longer 30, as it was when the British left, but 65.